Gary-0Base/About-Us-Onboarding/pages/healthcare.md

 How do participating healthcare providers use Zerobase?

+A patient can elect to share their predicted risk-of-exposure score to aid clinical decision-making.
+Community health authorities can monitor and better understand epidemiologic dynamics and risk-stratify at the population level, in order to achieve rapid effective containment.

 What technological resources does Zerobase require?
 A computer and a printer is all that is required for local public health efforts to activate Zerobase.
 Individual community members only need a cell phone.